 Clinical tests like ultrasounds and milk tests are the most reliable way to tell if your goat is pregnant, although knowing how long a goat is pregnant for also helps.
 For big breeding operations, this is the only way to go, but for smaller herds, a little prodding, palpitation, and observation can go a long way.

-Swollen udders, enlarged vulvas, and a lack of oestrus are all fairly dependable methods.
-As your goats get closer to their kidding moment, these signs become increasingly obvious and should give you enough time to move your doe into a safe area ready for kidding.
+Swollen udders, enlarged vulvas, and a lack of oestrus are all fairly dependable methods to tell if a goat is pregnant.
+As your goats get closer to their kidding moment, these late signs become increasingly obvious and should give you enough time to move your doe into a safe area ready for kidding.

 Let’s not kid about, though, these methods are neither 100% accurate nor entirely infallible.
 You may have goats aborting or miscarrying which makes it even more confusing.